egidiusmengelberg/grandma2_colorpicker_plugin/README.md

 # grandma2_colorpicker_plugin

-A LUA plugin to automaticly create a color picker layout view.
+A LUA plugin to automatically create a color picker layout view.

 ## Configuration
 In the ColorPicker.lua file, you will find the config section at the top.